Collection: Furikake and Ochazuke

 • On rice: The most common method is to sprinkle furikake directly onto a bowl of hot rice, bringing out the rich flavours of nori, sesame or bonito.

-• In salads: Add it as a seasoning to give a Japanese touch to your vegetable orseaweed-based salads.
+• In salads: Add it as a seasoning to give a Japanese touch to your vegetable or seaweed salads. seaweeds.

 • For onigiri: Mix with rice to make tasty, colorful rice balls.